 The mission of the WildCRU is to achieve practical solutions to conservation problems through original scientific research.

-- Macdonald, D. W. and A. J. Loveridge, Eds.
-(2010).
+- Macdonald DW & Loveridge AJ, (Ed).
+2010.
 The Biology and Conservation of Wild Felids.
-Oxford, Oxford University Press.
+Oxford University Press.
+784 p.